SAVE LAFAYETTE TREES UPDATES

 improve PG&E pipeline safety

-Our mission: protect the environment and demand better PG&E gas safety in Lafayette and California.
+Our mission: protect the environment and demand better gas safety from PG&E

-PG&E should focus on higher-priority safety improvements including pressure testing all Lafayette's aging pipelines, conducting internal pipeline "pig" inspections, installing remote-controlled isolation valves, replacing vintage pipelines, protecting exposed pipeline spans, and adding cathodic protection.
+PG&E should focus on mandated safety improvements including pressure testing all Lafayette's aging pipelines, conducting internal pipeline "pig" inspections, installing remote-controlled isolation valves, replacing vintage pipelines, protecting exposed pipeline spans, and adding cathodic protection.

 Successes